The fees cover all of the work required to complete a new mortgage on your home, including registration at the Land Registry.

 A new mortgage is where you have applied to a lender for a mortgage and do not already have a mortgage on your property.

 The precise stages involved in the new mortgage of a residential property vary according to the circumstances.
-However, set below we have set out some of the key stages:
+However, below, we have set out some of the key stages:

 - Take your instructions and give you initial advice